 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 for PPO services and \$400 per person for non-PPO services (\$700 per family for PPO services and \$800 per family for non-PPO services).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
 Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION FOR INPATIENT SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-precertification.
-Benefit Description You Pay After the calendar year deductible · Y when we say below: "(calendar year deductible applies)".
-Surgical procedures A comp rehensive range of services, such as: PPO: 10% of the Plan allowance (No deductible) Surgion cal procedures Non-PPO: 20% of the Plan allowance and any difference between • Treati ment of fractures, including casting our allowance and the billed amount Norm surge al pre- and post-operative care by the on • Endos scopy procedures Biops y procedures • Remo val of tumors and cysts ction of congenital anomalies (see nstructive surgery) cal treatment of morbid obesity (bariatric PPO: 10% of the Plan allowance (No deductible) greate norma with r and (3 five y unsuc follow by a p ry) a condition in which a person (1) is the er of 100 pounds or 100% over his or her all weight (based on the Plan's guidelines) medical complications; (2) is age 18 or older; (3) has maintained this condition for at least ears with documented evidence of cessful attempts to reduce weight by wing a diet and exercise program monitored oblysician Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount Ortho ion of internal prosthetic devices .
-See 5(a) - pedic and prosthetic devices for device age information
+Benefit Description You Pay After the calendar year deductible Surgical procedures A comprehensive range of services, such as: Surgical procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Endoscopy procedures Biopsy procedures Removal of tumors and cysts PPO: 10% of the Plan allowance (No deductible) Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery)- a condition in which a person (1) is the greater of 100 pounds or 100% over his or her normal weight (based on the Plan's guidelines) with medical complications; (2) is age 18 or older; and (3) has maintained this condition for at least five years with documented evidence of unsuccessful attempts to reduce weight by following a diet and exercise program monitored by a physician Insertion of internal prosthetic devices .
+See 5(a) - Orthopedic and prosthetic devices for device coverage information PPO: 10% of the Plan allowance (No deductible) Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount